 Nibore™ – Electroless Nickel Boron Nitride Coating

 Nibore™ is a specialty coating created to have a high resistance to wear, corrosion, and heat while maintaining release properties – like that of Dura Slick.
 Nibore’s™ low coefficient of friction makes it a competitor of this segment of EN-BN coatings.
 A benefit of EN-BN is its ability to be applied to any substrate at 185°F and be stripped without compromising the original base material in the process.
 Nibore™ performs accurately at a temperature of 1250°F. The high breakdown temperature allows Nibore™ to thrive in extreme conditions and situations.
 Some common applications of Nibore™ are unscrewing cores for closures.
 No anodes are required when applying Nibore™ which saves both time and money.
 The low coefficient of friction is advantageous in high wear applications, however not so much in galling and release capabilities.

-The last EN-BN coating that is a major competitor of Dura Slick is Millenium KR.
+The last EN-BN coating that is a major competitor of Dura Slick is Millennium KR.
 This mold release coating uses an electroless phosphorus nickel plating system that produces a slick coating that that is applied to a variety of metals to prolong the life of the metal with the hardness of the coating.
-The Millenium KR deposits become slick and abrasion resistant after being heated to 750°F to reach 68 RC.
-Millenium KR is routinely applied to light metals such as aluminum to make it harder, leading to longer product life.
-The Millenium KR coating offers wear resistance, lubricity, material release properties, and accurate thickness where needed.
+The Millennium KR deposits become slick and abrasion resistant after being heated to 750°F to reach 68 RC.
+Millennium KR is routinely applied to light metals such as aluminum to make it harder, leading to longer product life.
+The Millennium KR coating offers wear resistance, lubricity, material release properties, and accurate thickness where needed.
 Millenium KR treated products have a maximum hardness in extreme conditions, but comparative lack of heavy load wear resistance.

 Advantages of Utilizing Nickel-Based Coatings